-In 2014, an enlightening paper was published, which discusses what 5G will be and points out that the key technologies to achieve 5G are network densification, millimeter wave, and massive MIMO architecture \cite{6824752}.
-A magnificent scene of the Internet of Everything (IoE) is commonly described and indulged in the literature of 5G.
-Five years passed since then, the conception of 5G has gradually been solidified in recent days, and main technological companies and operators have launched their construction plans for 5G networks so as to realize the large-scale commercial deployment by 2020.
-‘First year of the 5G era’ as the all-important theme has been discussed in the Sixth Annual Brooklyn 5G Summit 2019.
-Therefore, it is now an appropriate moment to examine what 5G has been.
+In 2014, a paper was published that discussed what 5G will be and pointed out that the key technologies to achieve 5G were network densification, millimetre wave, and massive MIMO architecture \cite{6824752}.
+Since then, the concept of 5G has been gradually solidified, and the main technological companies and operators have now launched their construction plans for 5G networks in order to deliver large-scale commercial deployment by 2020.

 In the first deployment stage of 5G networks, most operators and device manufacturers adopt the 3GPP 5G New Radio (NR) standard for dense urban areas \cite{8258595}.
 The corresponding 5G network operates on the 2-6 GHz spectra.
-Both millimeter wave and massive MIMO technologies are widely used in 5G networks, while the network densification construction is delayed for certain reasons.
+Both millimetre wave and massive MIMO technologies are widely used in 5G networks, while the network densification construction is delayed for certain reasons.
 Network slicing is more or less involved in 5G mission-critical solutions.
 Internet Protocol television (IPTV) and high-definition (HD) video streaming, service over high-speed mobility, basic virtual reality (VR) and augmented reality (AR) services can be well supported.
 Indoor services and data services in dense metropolitan areas will continue to be the main focus in the 5G era.
 For different application scenarios, a complete 5G communication network provides three service options: enhanced mobile broadband (eMBB), ultra-reliable low-latency communications (URLLC), and massive machine-type communications (mMTC) \cite{8638891}.

 On the other hand, there are also a variety of state-of-the-art communication and networking technologies that have not been incorporated in 5G standards yet.
-The main reasons can be summarized from two sides.
+The main reasons are related to both supply and demand.
 From the supply side, some technologies still require experimental verification and in-depth tests in practical environments.
 Meanwhile, the high cost and unsatisfactory backward compatibility also prevent them from being used.
-From the demand side, the services and devices supported by some advanced communication and networking technologies have not been widely on demand.
+From the demand side, the services and devices supported by some advanced communication and networking technologies are not widely in demand.